NoLtour/Uni-notes/SESA2024 Astronautics/3 Propulsion intro/mono propellant systems.md

 - Tend to have a lower [[specific impulse]]
 - Reduced combustion chamber complexity
 - Often VERY toxic, so needs careful handling
+- Low thrust, not suited for use as [[primary and secondary propulsion|primary propulsion]]

 ### Example (hydrazine)